-- 2.18.5 Whether the information under AMS is got validated. - -Yes, Master data such as school information, class wise enrolment, three teachers name, designation and mobile number is validated from the Block and District levels. - 2.18.6 Whether AMS data is being used for monitoring purpose and details thereof. - -After successful completion of AMS data base, the data is used for monitoring purpose. - 2.18.7 In case, AMS has not been rolled out, the reasons therefor may be indicated along with the time lines by which it would be rolled out. - Not applicable. - 2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.
+2.18.5 Whether the information under AMS is got validated.

+-Yes, Master data such as school information, class wise enrolment, three teachers name, designation and mobile number is validated from the Block and District levels.

+2.18.6 Whether AMS data is being used for monitoring purpose and details thereof.

+-After successful completion of AMS data base, the data is used for monitoring purpose.

+- 2.18.7 In case, AMS has not been rolled out, the reasons therefore may be indicated along with the time lines by which it would be rolled out. - Not applicable.

+2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.

-Evaluation studies were conducted by the state by way of engagement of monitoring institutions.
+Evaluation studies were conducted by the Nodal Officers at the district levels.